Counting Numbers (Enumeration) Milestones (18-36 Months)

 How a child begins to map number words and numeral symbols onto its sense of magnitude (or quantity or cardinality) is still not fully understood and is an area of active research.

-Tips & Activity Ideas on How to Count Numbers and 123 learning
+Tips & Activity Ideas on How to Count Numbers

 Parents should note that children require significant amounts of time to develop foundational counting skills.
 Your child’s counting skills might seem to be progressing very slowly and may occasionally feel like they are regressing!
 But parents should remember that this is completely normal.
 As always consistency and structure are the key elements that determine effective learning outcomes.
 Also remember to use the above guidelines for what each age group children can do, to avoid pushing your child too hard.
-For example, there is no use trying to get your child to count 5 objects if he/she is below 2 years of age.
+For example, there is no use trying to get your child to count 5 objects if he/she is below 2 years old.

 - Focus on the concept of ‘Few’ and ‘Many.
-As a parent, you can reinforce this easily in your day-to-day conversations with your child.
+As a parent, you can reinforce this easily in your day-to-day conversations with your baby.
 E.g., “there are very few candies left”, “there are so many toys in that shop”.

 - Teach the child to distinguish between one and two.
 One way to do this would be to give specific instructions to the child, “give me 2 crayons” or “pick up one ball”.
 Most children in this age group will follow simple instructions.
 Try and incorporate these two numbers as naturally into your conversations with (and around) the child.